You are here:

 In 2000 UNESCO declared Old Providence Mac Bean Lagoon Nature Park to be a Sun Flower Biosphere Reserve.

 The Old Providence y Mac Bean Lagoon Nature Park was made a Biosphere Sea Flower Reserve in 2000.
 The islanders have limited construction and own all the hotels in order to reduce the environmental impact of tourism, alongside the travelers who are familiar with the marvel of nature.One of the greatest experiences on the trip is to get to know the people of Providencia.
 Cheerful and charming, lovers of music and good food, and always ready to share the island life with tourists.

-The most enchanting thing about Providencia is that everywhere you go, you will meet smiling people, standing at the doors of their houses as the tourists go by, looking after jet-black children with sparkling white teeth, playing in the sea that plays such a large part in their lives.
+The most enchanting thing about Providencia is that everywhere you go, you will meet smiling people, standing at the doors of their houses as the tourists go by, playing in the sea that plays such a large part in their lives.

 The islanders live mainly from fishing and tourism.
 The seas brings them food, scenery and amusement.
 With their history of colonization by the English, the Dutch and the Spaniards they have mixed traditions: they drink tea, speak the Caribbean English version of creole and love their music.

 The music and dances of the people of Providencia and Santa Catalina are full of a sense of fun.

 They still dance the traditional dances of their past: the waltz, quadrille, schottische, mazurka and polka, and, with even more enthusiasm, reggae, socca, calypso and some Colombian styles such as vallenato, salsa, merengue, and others.

 Their culture is also reflected in the style of their buildings, which has stayed the same as it was in colonial days.
 Local wood, colorfully painted with carvings of fish and crabs as a tribute to the sea.
 No skyscrapers!